 “My dear children, I write this to you so that you will not sin.
 But if anybody does sin, we have an advocate with the Father – Jesus Christ, the Righteous One.
 He is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world” – 1John 2:1

 Stop dwelling on the sin, committed even after your salvation.
-We are SO weak.
-Thus, marvel, rejoice, celebrate, worship about the fact that Jesus LOVES and DIED FOR US despite all that.
+Instead, marvel, rejoice, celebrate, worship the fact that Jesus LOVES and DIED FOR US despite all that.
 Make that your life’s mission, not to keep count of the ways you have failed but to rejoice in the way Jesus has saved you.

 ‘In him you also when you heard the word of truth, the gospel of your salvation, and believed in him, were sealed with the promised Holy Spirit, who is the guarantee of our inheritance until we acquire possession of it, to the praise of his glory.’ – Ephesiens 1: 13-14

 Let’s move forward, our eyes turned to him, as we traverse this life, not caught in wonder at our sinful nature, but caught in the beauty of his love for us.